theobrandr/etl-cfb-analytics/README.md

 # Blitzanalytics
-Your Playbook to Success through Sports Data ETL's and Reporting.
+Your Playbook to Success through College Football Data ETL's and Reporting.
-The progrma will extract 5 years of sports data, transform the data, load the data into a local database, and automatically generate reports.
+The progrmam will extract 5 years of college football/cfb data, transform the data, load the data into a local database, and automatically generate reports.

 **Program Status**
 <br>
 - [100%] College Football Data
 - [100%] College Football Matchup Reporting
 - [0%] College Football Team Reporting
-- [10%] National Football League Data
-- [0%] National Football League Matchup Reporting
-- [0%] National Football League Team Reporting

 **Requirements**
 <br>